 It is not long after Superman’s cousin Kara has arrived on Earth and she is now operating as Supergirl.
 At the same time, Kara is an emotionally fragile teenager and is still haunted by her experiences.
 Superman and Lois Lane are arguing over their relationship – she wanting to go public with him but he not wanting to do so out of fear for her safety.
 Superman tackles a robot that arrives on Earth.
 Kara is fearful after recognising it as one of the robots that arrived en masse and uplifted the Kryptonian city of Kandor.
 Superman goes in search of the cyborg entity Brainiac, an alien being that has set out across the galaxy to accumulate knowledge by stealing entire cities from planets and shrinking them into bottles in order to study them.
 Superman is captured by Brainiac, which serves to draw his attention to Earth.
 He and his robots invade, stealing up and shrinking a section of Metropolis – the part that includes the Daily Planet and Lois.

 Even better is the character of Supergirl.
 Introduced in 1959, Supergirl was intended as a variation on Superman that could be sold to teenage girls.
 Almost all incarnations of her tend to reflect this and have her as simply a heroic female version of Superman doing what he does but in a cute mini-skirt.
 The Supergirl we get here has a fantastic entrance – saving Lois Lane from abduction by terrorists – that blows away all the previous incarnations in about five minutes flat and without her even saying a word.
-This is a radical new Supergirl – someone shell-shocked by her experiences on Argo City, suffering PTSD at seeing Brainiac’s robots again, only coming to understand her powers and using them to exact a sense of justice.
+Following her introduction to the DC Universe Original Animated Films in Superman & Batman: Apocalypse, this is a radical new Supergirl – someone shell-shocked by her experiences on Argo City, suffering PTSD at seeing Brainiac’s robots again, only coming to understand her powers and using them to exact a sense of justice.
 We even see her awkwardly trying to hide behind a wig and glasses and adopt a secret identity on the Kent farm in one scene.

 This is a surprisingly character-driven version of Superman.
 (That is not to say that director James Tucker neglects the action side of the film either – in fact, does so far more excitingly than Jay Oliva, the new inheritor of most of the other DC Universe Animated Films).
 There is a rather eyebrow-raising scene between Lois and Steve Lombard (another character who has seen little in the way of screen appearances) who taunts her that Kent is gay, listing a bunch of reasons why that make perfect sense.
 This is amusingly continued a few minutes later where Lois suggests that Clark should regard that as a good cover.
 Their arc throughout is one of whether they should go public with their relationship in some way – she wanting to, he afraid of the dangers this poses to her.
 The film ends with him proposing to her.